 What is ‘NSF Certified’?

-Why get certified?
-Some benefits of this certification include ensuring that:
+Benefits of this certification include ensuring that:

 • A safer product lands in your hands